How To Know When A Noise Is Too Loud For Your Ear

 How Do You Know The Level Of Noise You Are Being Exposed To?

-If you are operating an equipment, most times the noise level of the equipment is written on the body of the equipment – Example 112dB.
-The dB means decibels which is the approved unit for it’s measurement.
+If you are operating a piece of equipment, most times the noise level of the equipment is written on the body of the equipment – For example 112dB.
+The dB means decibels which is the approved unit for its measurement.

 Also, the picture placed at the beginning of this article will also serve as a guide.